emirotin/mongodb-migrations/README.md

 #### Migration functions

-The `up` and `down` functions takes a single parameter — a Node-style callback:
+The `up` and `down` functions take a single parameter — a Node-style callback:

 ```
 module.exports.up = function (done) {